 Jakob has shot award winning films around the world with his enthusiasm for craftsmanship and finesse of the art of cinematography.
-He shares his time between Berlin, Baltic Sea and South Tyrol.
+He shares his time between Berlin, Paris and South Tyrol.

 Driven by his passion to render moving narratives into striking, seductive visual imagery, Jakob welcomes opportunities to collaborate in the production of unique cinema.

 The short ‘The Hedgehog’s Dilemma’, was realized in Switzerland 2017 during a hot summer with a beautiful crew.
 Just recently is had its world premiere at the largest short film festival event in North America – Palm Springs International ShortFest 2019, USA.

 Jakob has shot the creative documentary film ‘Riafn’ by director Hannes Lang.
 A conceptional film about the calls of shepherds.
 9 of Inspiring weeks of shooting in the Alps of Italy.
 It premiered at Visions Du Réel 2019, awarded at Oberhausen 2019 and got Best Artistic-Technical Contribution at Trento Film Festival 2019.